basho/basho_docs/source/languages/en/riak/ops/building/installing/mac-osx.md

 Riak requires [Erlang](http://www.erlang.org/) {{#2.0.0-}}R15B01{{/2.0.0-}}{{#2.0.0+}}R16B02+{{/2.0.0+}}.

 If you do not have Erlang already installed, see [[Installing Erlang]].
+More specifically, information on using specific versions of Erlang can be found [[here|Installing Erlang#Install-using-kerl]].
 Don't worry, it's easy!

 Next, download and unpack the source distribution.